serverlessworkflow/specification/specification.md

 <img src="media/spec/subflowstateref.png" height="350px" alt="Referencing reusable workflow via SubFlow states"/>
 </p>

-Reusable workflow are referenced by their `id` property via the SubFlow states`workflowId` parameter.
+Reusable workflows should be referenced by SubFlow states`workflowId` parameter.
+The value of the parameter should match the `id` parameter of the reusable workflow.

 Each referenced workflow receives the SubFlow states data as workflow data input.